RIAPS/riaps-integration/riaps-x86runtime/env_setup_tests/README.md

 6. When work with this application is complete, use the RIAPS control GUI to **Remove** the application.

-## Second Test a Single BBB Talks with the VM
+## Second Test that a Single RIAPS Node Talks with the VM
-1. SSH into the BBB, where xxxx refers to the hostname seen when logged into the BBB.
+1. SSH into the RIAPS Node, where xxxx refers to the hostname seen when logged into the RIAPS Node.
 Or use the IP address instead (xxx.xxx.xxx.xxx).

     ```
-    ssh riaps@bbb-xxxx.local
+    ssh riaps@riaps-xxxx.local

     ```